 Student

-- The GFEFA applications are open to RSPH MPH and MPSH students pursuing summer fieldwork, usually between their first and second years.
-GFEFA is not available to accelerated MPH students.
+- The GFEFA applications are open to currently enrolled RSPH MPH and MSPH students pursuing summer fieldwork in global and glocal communities as defined above.

 - The field experience must be a minimum of six weeks, but average field experiences are between 6 ‐ 12 weeks.